jeyries/jeyries.github.io/_posts/2016-04-01-asynchronous-image-loading-part-1a-objective-c.md

 ---
 layout: post
-title: "How to load images asynchronously ? - UIKit in Objective-C using ReactiveCocoa and associated objects"
+title: "How to load images asynchronously ? - UIKit in Objective-C using ReactiveCocoa"
 date: 2016-04-01
 ---

-Summary: How to load images asynchronously ? - UIKit in Objective-C using ReactiveCocoa and associated objects
+Summary: How to load images asynchronously ? - UIKit in Objective-C using ReactiveCocoa

 # Description

 How to load images asynchronously on iOS ?
-Here is a way to do this with UIKit in Objective-C using ReactiveCocoa and associated objects.
+Here is a way to do this with UIKit in Objective-C using ReactiveCocoa

 Note: I wrote this code in 2016 for an interview with a company.
 This is only for educational purpose.